Offering products and solutions for all aspects of your oil and gas asset management workflow. More

-Nigel Griffiths, Chief Automotive Economist for IHS Automotive, has more than 20 years experience in analyzing and forecasting trends and has been with the company since 1992.
-Mr. Griffiths pioneered analysis of global platform strategies and predicted the extreme fragmentation now being seen in Europe's auto market..
+Nigel Griffiths, Chief Automotive Economist for IHS Automotive, has more than 20 years experience in analysing and forecasting trends and has been with the company since 1992.
+Mr. Griffiths pioneered analysis of global platform strategies and predicted the extreme fragmentation now being seen in Europe's auto market.

 Griffiths' experience includes complex market segmentation studies, impact assessment of Emissions and CO2 legislation, competitive positioning of OEM's, deep-sea car transportation flows, production strategies, platform consolidation, OEM strategies, end-of-life exposure forecasting and alternative market simulation models.

-He holds an MBA from Cardiff Business School, where he specialized in the economics of the motor industry.
+He holds an MBA from Cardiff Business School, where he specialised in the economics of the motor industry.

 This event is open to IHS clients and is invitation only.